 Step11 SCEF sends Group Message Confirm (TMGI (optional), SCEF IP addresses/port) to SCS(IN-CSE)

-In the Figure 8.5.2-1,there are some gaps as described below:
+In the Figure 8.5.2-1 there are some gaps as described below:

 Step1: The parameter location/area information is not used during the next steps.
-It may not needed.
+It may not be needed.

 Step2 and Step7: These steps are used to determine whether the SCS is authorized to request the service.
 But this step is not specified.
 The authorization may impact parameters in Step1 and Step6.